lukovsk1/MWEGenerator/graph_algorithm.md

 ```

 The code that the ddmin algorithm tests on will always contain all the fixed fragments, never contain any discarded
-fragments
+fragments and will contain all fragments in free that not dependent on any fragment missing in the current
-and will contain all fragments in free that are dependent on the current configuration (a subset of active).
+configuration (a subset of active).

 The set of fixed fragments that is returned at the end of the run, is an MWE.